AlgoLab/HapCol/index.markdown

   decrease);
 - `--no-ambiguous` (or `-x`), do not mask ambiguous positions in the output haplotypes with a `X`.
+- `--unique` (or `-U`), do not split the input into independent blocks and consider the input as a unique block (notice that by default the input is split into independent blocks and, in correspondence to these, brackets are added to the output).
+- `--all-heterozygous` (or `-A`), for solving the input instance under the traditional all-heterozygous assumption.

 For example, HapCol can be executed on the sample data included with the program with the following command (given from the directory `build/`):